alejandro-angulo/resume/README.md

 build a resume generator command (I update my resume infrequently and it's always a hassle getting my environment set up).

+## Why?

+This is nice for me to make sure I have the right environment to work on my resume.
+It's not very practical, I admit, to have people run a `nix run` command to generate the latest version of my resume (but it's kinda cool if you're into reproducibility and stuff).
+At some point I should have the latest version served somewhere on my site.

+tl;dr I just wanted an excuse to use nix.

 ## Usage

 Use the flake!